sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 # Overview

 LTM was defined by "KipK" for the Ghetto Station antenna tracking project and originally implemented in Taulabs and Baseflight.
-It was adopted by iNav due to its excellent characteristics for low data rate / high update rate telemetry.
+It was adopted by INAV due to its excellent characteristics for low data rate / high update rate telemetry.

-Since its introduction to iNav, a number of extension have been added; these are documented below, in addition to the original frames.
+Since its introduction to INAV, a number of extension have been added; these are documented below, in addition to the original frames.

 # Protocol Definition